Celtics Start NBA’s First All Black Team December 26, 1964

 An all Black starting team would have been an impossibility until the start of the 1963-1964 season, when the Celtics broke the gentlemen’s agreement (or whatever it was) and acquired Naulls from The San Francisco Warriors.
 The other starters for the Celtics in 1963-1964 and 1964-1965, were Satch Sanders, K.C.
 Jones, Sam Jones, and Bill Russell.

-The “experiment” got off to a less than auspicious start as the Boston behind the Hawks by 15 points in the first quarter.
+The “experiment” got off to a less than auspicious start as Boston fell behind the Hawks by 15 points in the first quarter.
 The Celtics came back, but the Hawks still led by 10 at the end of the second period.
 The rest of the game however, was all Boston.
 The Celtics outscored St. Louis 48-25 in the second half, and went on to win by a score of 97-84.
 Boston won the next 11 games, with Naulls starting in place of Heinsohn.

 Celtics coach Red Auerbach claimed to have been completely oblivious